 To evaluate the immunogenicity of each drug in the combinations: potential for anti-drug antibody (ADA) formation

-Patients with locally advanced or metastatic biliary tract carcinoma including adenocarcinoma of the intra- and/or extra-hepatic bile ducts and gallbladder carcinoma.
+Sub-study 1 and Sub-study 2: Patients with histologically diagnosed unresectable locally advanced or metastatic biliary tract carcinoma including adenocarcinoma of the intra- and/or extra-hepatic bile ducts and gallbladder carcinoma.

 Patients with ampullary cancers are excluded.